mailsac/mailsac-examples/about/privacy_policy.rst

 often (such as but not limited to fraud investigation, or collateral information for chargeback requests).

 We use Stripe for payment processing to bill users for services and may provide information about you to them.
 They may retain, share, store or use personally identifiable information.
-Our banking partners may also receive information about our customers through payment processing.
+Our US banking partners may also receive information about our customers through payment processing.

+We use a hosted accounting software based in the US to manage invoicing, quotes, and accounts payable.
+Quotes and invoices may contain names, email addresses, and physical addresses.

 We are not responsible for third party usage of your information.
 Refer to their privacy policies and terms:

 - Stripe (Payment Processing, Invoices)
-- Azlo (Banking)
-- Hubspot (Quotes, Invoices, and CRM)
+- Zendesk (Customer Service Software)

 9. Links and Content
 --------------------